 If your teen plays a school sport, the Ohio High School Athletic Association (OHSAA) requires an athletic physical before your child is allowed to participate.
-Spring is the perfect time to schedule these appointments at the Orthopaedic Institute of Ohio before the fall season arrives.
 These examinations differ from the annual check-up because they are specifically designed to uncover issues that could interfere with sports participation.

 Athletic physicals are essential for the safety of your child because they identify potential problems that could arise during vigorous activity.
 In many cases, the issue can be addressed so that the individual can still participate in the sport of their choice.
 In some situations, you may learn your teen requires treatment before joining the team or in rare cases, your child might be barred from a particular sport entirely.